The Strategic Guide to Cloud Computing

 Digital transformation refers to the investment in and development of new technologies, mindsets, and business models to deliver new and relevant value for customers and employees in an ever-evolving digital economy.

 Depending on where a company is on its IT journey, transformation can mean different things.
 But if you aren’t looking at ways to use technology to better serve customers, you can be sure your competitors are.
 One constant is that digital transformation is supported by cloud computing.

-Sixty percent of respondents in a recent survey expect the majority of their IT environments to be off-premises by the end of 2019.
+451 Research says that over half of global infrastructures will be off-premises by 2024.
 The cloud’s scalable, flexible resources are ideal for transformational initiatives, allowing accelerated business evolution through nimble infrastructure that makes change affordable.

 Organizations choose their cloud services and cloud providers based on the needs of each application and workload, making multicloud and hybrid cloud computing the new normal.
 Often, one cloud isn’t the best for all workloads: Placement depends on a range of factors, including lifecycle stages, usage patterns, application behavior characteristics, data criticality, and data sovereignty.